cs3110/textbook/src/chapters/data/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "product")}}

-Write a function that returns the product of all the elements in a list.
+Write a function `product` that returns the product of all the elements in a list.
 The product of all the elements of an empty list is `1`.

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "concat")}}